 Which option is the best for the person in question?
 Each person comprises a unique case and therefore requires their family doctor to be able to assess their needs and then prescribe the proper medication for them.
 Always be aware that this form of treatment strictly treats the effects of depression, but not the source of the depression itself.
 To put it simply, antidepressants are like taking cough syrup for a cold.
 It will get rid of the symptoms of the cough, but the person in question still has the cough.
 It’s important to keep this in mind as many people who take antidepressants end up doing so for life.

 Seeking help from an Expert will be another best possible way

 The other option and one of the most effective is to see a counsellor or a psychiatrist.
 There is still a stigma attached to the idea of seeing a “shrink”, but they are specialized therapists whose job it is to get their clients mentally healthy.
-What is most important about what these professionals do is that they are able to take a two-pronged approach to manage a client’s depression with the goal in most cases of eliminating it altogether.
+What is most important about what these professionals do is that they are able to take a two-pronged approach to manage a client’s depression or stress with the goal in most cases of eliminating it altogether.

 A psychiatrist can prescribe medication to help alleviate the immediate problems their client is experiencing from depression, but they are then able to sit down with their patients in session.
 Many people think that talking about their problems doesn’t really help anything, but it’s those problems that are at the very core of depression.